72nd Air Refueling Squadron: Kosovo - Present

 During the 1990s the 72nd deployed personnel and aircraft numerous times to support "No Fly" operations in the Balkans, as well as Operations Northern and Southern Watch over Iraq.
 In May 1999, the 72nd and the 434th were activated to provide aerial refueling support to Operation Allied Force deployed out of Rhein Mein AB in Germany as part of the war in Kosovo.
-In September 2001, just days after the terrorist attacks of 9/11 the 72nd was activated for a year in support of the Global War on Terror.
-The squadron initially deployed to the Pacific theatre to help provide a western air bridge in preparation for the war in Afghanistan.
-Later during that year, the 72nd was deployed to a classified Southwest Asian location flying air refueling missions over Afghanistan and the Persian Gulf in support of the war.
+In September 2001, just days after the September 11 terrorist attacks the squadron was activated for a year.
+The squadron initially deployed to the Pacific theatre to help provide a western air bridge in preparation for the War in Afghanistan (2001-2021).
+Later during that year, the 72nd was deployed to a classified Southwest Asia location flying air refueling missions for U.S. and other allied fighters and bombers.
 The unit's activation ended in late summer of 2002, but 6 months later in Feb of 2003 the 72nd was again activated for a six-month stint in support of Operation Iraqi Freedom.
 Most of the unit staged out of Moron AB, Spain, with a smaller elements staging out of RAF Akrotiri, Cyprus and Diego Garcia in the Indian Ocean.
-Although the unit's second activation supporting the Global War on Terror ended in late 2003, the 72nd continues to provide worldwide air refueling and air mobility support by flying missions for Operations Noble Eagle, Enduring Freedom, and Iraqi Freedom.
+Although the unit activation supporting the Iraq War ended in late 2003, the 72nd continued to provide worldwide air refueling and air mobility support for Operations Noble Eagle, the War in Afghanistan, and the U.S. involvement in the Iraq War (2003-2010).